 HR Tip of the Week

-5 Key Facts About Paid Family Leave Requirements
+Paid Family Leave Programs & Requirements Are Expanding

-A growing number of state and local jurisdictions provide wage replacement benefits to employees when they take time off from work for certain family or medical reasons.
+State and local jurisdictions continue to adopt and expand programs that provide wage replacement benefits to employees when they take time off from work for certain family or medical reasons.
 These paid family and medical leave (PFL) programs typically impose certain requirements on employers.
-Here are five key facts about PFL programs.
+Here’s the latest information on PFL programs to help you know if your business is impacted.

-As of January 1, 2023, thirteen states, the District of Columbia and one local jurisdiction have enacted/created a PFL program.
+As of September 1, 2024, fifteen states, the District of Columbia and one city have enacted/created a PFL program.

 Delaware (1.1.25*)